material-components/material-components-ios/components/FlexibleHeader/README.md

 Most view controllers own their own header in a material app.
 These headers are flexible, provide navigation information and actions, and often display high quality photography that complements the underlying content.
-Flexible Header was designed with the these expectations in mind.
+Flexible Header was designed with these expectations in mind.

 This deviates from the typical UIKit convention of having a UINavigationController that owns and manages a single UINavigationBar.
 The benefits of this deviation are: